MatthieuDartiailh/bytecode/doc/api.rst

    Abstract bytecode: list of abstract instructions (:class:`Instr`).
    Inherit from :class:`BaseBytecode` and :class:`list`.

-   A :class:`Bytecode` object can contain 4 types of objects:
+   A bytecode must only contain objects of the 4 following types:

    * :class:`Label`
    * :class:`SetLineno`